HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 ## Tutorial overview

 In this tutorial we are going to leverage GIS tools and data to look at demographics in Europe around the time of WWI.
-At the end, you'll have used maps and datasets which will help write your midterm.
+At the end, you'll have maps and datasets which will help with your midterm.
 At any point, you can skip ahead to the [maps and datasets](https://harvardmapcollection.github.io/classes/gened1140/fall-2022/assignment/completed).

 We are going to be working with three datasets.